openhab/openhab-webui/bundles/org.openhab.ui/CONTRIBUTING.md

 This FAQ tries to provide some guidance on how to start off with some common changes to MainUI.

-- **Edit an existing page?**
+### Edit an existing page?

 In general, it is a good start to open the [web/src/pages](web/src/pages) directory.
 In this directory, open the sub-folders according to the path of the MainUI page.
 E.g.: You want to edit `/settings/transformations`.
 Open [web/src/pages/settings/transformations](web/src/pages/settings/transformations).
 You'll find `transformations-list.vue` and `transformation-edit.vue`, it should be self-explaining which page does what.

-  When you open a `.vue` file, check out the `template` for the structure of the page.
-You will note, that several UI structures are packed into Vue components, which you can directly open from the `template` inside your IDE.
+When you open a `.vue` file, check out the `template` tags for the structure of the page.
+You will note, that several UI structures are packed into Vue components, which you can directly open from the `template` tags inside your IDE.
+E.g. for IntelliJ-based IDEs: To open a component from the `template` tags, press `CTRL` and then click on the component name.
+To follow the example with the transformations, open `transformation-edit.vue`, and search for `transformation-general-settings` inside the `template` tags. `CTRL` + click on it, and the Vue component will open up.

 Instead of following the way described above, you can also use the [Vue DevTools](#vue-devtools) to find out which component you need to modify.

-- **Edit or add a widget?**
+### Edit or add a widget?

-  Widgets are Vue components, not pages, therefore you'll find all types of widgets in the [web/src/components/widgets](web/src/components/widgets) directory.
+UI widgets are Vue components, not pages, therefore you'll find them in the [web/src/components/widgets/standard](web/src/components/widgets/standard) directory.

-  Widgets like `oh-toggle-card` are inside [web/src/components/widgets/standard](web/src/components/widgets/standard), when opening such a card widget, you'll notice that it basically wraps a component of [web/src/components/widgets/system](web/src/components/widgets/system), so this the `.../system` folder is the place to edit widgets.
+When opening one of those widgets you can use in the UI, e.g. `oh-clock-card.vue`, you'll notice that it basically wraps the `oh-clock.vue` component from [web/src/components/widgets/system](web/src/components/widgets/system).
+If you now want to modify the functionality or appearance of the clock widget, your changes usually need to be done inside the wrapped component, in this case `oh-clock.vue`, not `oh-clock-card.vue`.

-  In case you want to edit widget parameters, make sure to adjust the according parameter definition in [web/src/assets/definitions/widgets/system](web/src/assets/definitions/widgets/system).
+In case you want to edit widget parameters, make sure to adjust the widget's parameter definition in [web/src/assets/definitions/widgets/system](web/src/assets/definitions/widgets/system).
+After editing those definitions, it is required to regenerate the component docs, see [Documentation & Resources](#documentation--resources)

-- **Edit or add Blockly blocks?**
+### Edit or add Blockly blocks?

+- Blocks are defined within [blockly-editor.vue](web/src/components/config/controls/blockly-editor.vue).
-  Blocks are defined inside the [web/src/assets/definitions/blockly](web/src/assets/definitions/blockly) directory.
+- Blocks are implemented inside the [web/src/assets/definitions/blockly](web/src/assets/definitions/blockly) directory.
+- Each block requires a _Blockly.Blocks_ section that defines the visual representation and a _javascriptGenerator_ section that implements the code generation of the block.
-  Please refer to the [Blockly block](https://developers.google.com/blockly/guides/create-custom-blocks/define-blocks) & [Blockly code generation](https://developers.google.com/blockly/guides/create-custom-blocks/code-generation/overview) documentation on how to define blocks.
+- Please refer to the [visualisation](https://developers.google.com/blockly/guides/create-custom-blocks/define-blocks) and [code generation](https://developers.google.com/blockly/guides/create-custom-blocks/code-generation/overview) documentation on how to define blocks.
+- Also follow the [Blockly Best Practices](https://developers.google.com/blockly/guides/app-integration/best-practices) and [Blockly Style guide](https://developers.google.com/blockly/guides/create-custom-blocks/style-guide)

-- **Update the FAQ or Quick Start of the developer sidebar's help?**
+### Update the FAQ or Quick Start of the developer sidebar's help?

 The "How do I..." and "Quick Start" sections are created from JSON definitions located at the [web/src/assets/definitions/help](web/src/assets/definitions/help).

 ## PWA